xiaochun888/CppUnitTestExpress/README.md

 # CppUnitTestExpress
  A enough simple and cross-platform unit test framework for C++, CuteX for short.
- It is just a versy small header file but uses the C/C++ characteristics (X marco, template specialization et recursive, ...) to simplify test work, it has only one assert tool in template to test all cases and to save your leaning time.
+ It is just a versy small header file but uses the C/C++ characteristics (X marco, template specialization and recursive, ...) to simplify test work, it has only one assert tool in template to test all cases and to save your leaning time.
  You just write a test, compiler do the rest for you.

 ## Main features: